marco-morales/QMSS-GR5069_Spring2022/week_06/README.md

-## WEEK 6 - Missing Data & Data Quality
+## WEEK 6 - WORKSHOP: Missing Data & Data Quality

 #### In preparation for this week: